BezBartek/django-db-views/README.md

       - if previous migration exists but no change in `view_definition` is detected nothing is done
       - if previous migration exists, then script will use previous `view_definition` for backward operation, and creates new migration.

-Tested with live project based on Django 1.11.5
+Tested with live projects based on Django: 1.11.5, 2.2.10